Gloria Macapagal Arroyo: 2004 presidential election

 Article VII Section 4 of the 1987 Constitution explicitly states that the president of the Philippines can only serve for one term.
 However, the same provision also implicitly states that a president's successor who has not served for more than four years can still seek a full term for the presidency.
-Although Arroyo fell under this category, she initially announced on December 30, 2002, that she would not seek the presidency in 2004.
+Although Arroyo fell under this category, she initially announced on December 29, 2002, that she would not seek the presidency in 2004.
 She emphasized that she would devote her remaining months in office to serving the people and improving the economy of the Philippines.

-In October 2003, Arroyo changed her mind and announced that she would contest the May 2004 presidential elections and seek a direct mandate from the people.
-She explained, "There is a higher cause to change society...in a way that nourishes our future".
+In October 2003, Arroyo changed her mind and announced that she will run in the May 2004 presidential elections and seek a direct mandate from the people.
+She explained, "There is a higher cause — to change society...in a way that flourishes our future".
 With her decision, the initial criticisms hurled against Arroyo centered on her lack of word of honor.

 As predicted by SWS exit polls, Arroyo won the election by a margin of over one million votes against Poe.
 However, the congressional canvassing was quite contentious as opposition lawmakers in the National Board of Canvassers argued that there were many discrepancies in the election returns and that insinuations of cheating were raised.
 On June 23, 2004, Congress proclaimed Arroyo and Noli de Castro as president and vice president, respectively.